We treat most nests on the same day - call 01603 260946 to make an appointment

 Most calls are dealt with the same day and appointments can be arranged for specific times if required.
-The treatment of wasps nests is relatively simple, and costs just £50.00 +VAT for Norwich and Norfolk.
+The treatment of wasps nests is relatively simple, and usually costs just £50.00 +VAT.
 Additional nests treated at the same time are £10 to £20, depending on the accessibility.

 Payment is required on the day, but can be paid in advance by credit card.

 Weekend & evening visits can be arranged, often without additional cost.

 Wasps and Hornets build nests in the late June, starting with a single queen, who rears her first broods over a few weeks.
 Once the numbers begin to climb, the workers take over her duties, such as nest building and hunting, and she concentrates on rearing young.
 Wasp nest numbers reach a peak of several thousand in late August, whereas Hornet numbers only reach two – three hundred.

 Treating a wasp nest is usually a straight forward operation.
 Wasps nests at height can add a degree of difficulty, but most can be accessed from steps or ladders.
 Occasionally access into a loft may be required, but 98 percent of wasp nests are treated from outside.

 Once a nest has been treated it normally takes two hours to calm down, and it should be completely quiet the next day.
 The nest itself will never be re-used again, and as a result it does not need to be removed.

 Wasp traps are not suitable for the control wasps where a wasp nest is in a known location.
 The wasp traps are fantastic at reducing foraging wasp numbers but they will not eliminate a nest.